icosalogic/inverter_design_manual/README.md

 It is common for average-sized dwellings to have 100 amp supply, while newer and larger homes use 200 amp or even 300 amp supplies.

 The Mexican power grid predominately uses 2 phases of a 220 volt 3-phase source running at 60 Hz.
-This yeilds a 127 volt line-to-neutral voltage at 60 Hz, but L1 and L2 are 120 degrees out of phase, so the voltage difference between them is 220 volts.
+This yields a 127 volt line-to-neutral voltage at 60 Hz, but L1 and L2 are 120 degrees out of phase, so the voltage difference between them is 220 volts.
 Some areas may be compatible with the US 120/240 volt split-phase standard.